3. Quick Start

 Step 1: Import Dependencies

-Start by importing all necessary modules:
+Start by importing every required module:

 import os